mchmarny/quote/README.md

 ## Integration test with Maven

 1. Ensure a local docker environment is running
-2. From the demo-app directory run:
+2. Next, in the root of this depo, run:

 ```bash
 mvn verify